Brunty/laravel-behat-fixtures/README.md

-# Behat Fixtures in Laravel
+# Data fixtures in Behat with Laravel

 ## Installation